brsteph/AzADR/connectivityDecisionSet/AzADR-104-hubInfrastructure.md

     * [ ] We wish to be able to configure complex routing in each spoke virtual network
     * [ ] We wish to either manually manage, or use our own automation, for spoke management
     * [ ] We need to use a third-party NVA and cannot use the third party NVA patterns in Azure Virtual WAN
-    * [ ] We need less than 20-Gbps of aggregate throughput in our hub
+    * [ ] We need less than 20 Gbps of aggregate throughput in our hub
     * [ ] We wish to use a large-scale VPN (>30 tunnels)
     * [ ] We do not need frequent multi-region traffic
   * Limitations
     * >30 tunnels

 * [ ] **Azure Virtual Networks in Mesh Configuration**
   * [ ] We wish to have greater control over the resources in the hub